Description of Historic Place

-The Cambridge-Narrows Regional Library is designated as a Local Historic Place for its documented uses the years that represent a lot of the social history of the village.
+The Cambridge-Narrows Regional Library is designated as a Local Historic Place for its documented uses over the years that represent a lot of the social history of the village.
 The Baptist cause was strong in the village and its followers were natural adherents of Leonard Tilley and his temperance organization, the International Order of Good Templars.
 This hall was built between 1854-58 on land donated by Samuel Black, and possibly built, at least in part by him.
 It was certainly there in 1867 when Leonard Tilley planted the so-called “Tilley Elms” along the front of the Cambridge Hall in commemoration of Canada’s Confederation.
 By the 1970’s, when these trees had become a hazard, they were removed and one member of the Senior Citizens group salvaged a large round section, dressed it, polished it and preserved it as a souvenir; it still is displayed in the library - just above the doorway at the back right of the building.

 With the decline of small farms, the hall was obtained by the local Senior Citizens group who made substantial improvements to it, including indoor plumbing.
 As this group declined, the hall was used by a relatively short-lived community Women’s Institute group, and then by an equally short-lived Lions group.
 In the 21st century, the Village Council, at the request of a well-organized and energetic citizens’ group, decided to explore the idea of a library for the Village of Cambridge-Narrows and the surrounding area.
 This has come to fruition and it is a pleasant, useful and vibrant addition to the community.